TobiasPSP/GetNetStat/README.md

 ## Notes

-DNS-Resolution is a particularly expensive and slow task. `Get-NetStat` sports a very fast multi-threaded DNS resolution when you specify the parameter `-Resolve`.
+DNS-Resolution is a particularly expensive and slow task.
+So if you don't need resolved IP addresses, don't resolve.
+That's why `Get-NetStat` does name resolution only on request.

+To resolve IP addresses, specify the parameter `-Resolve`.  `Get-NetStat` sports a very fast multi-threaded DNS resolution with up to 80 parallel name resolutions.
+Even though it is fast, not resolving is faster.
+So use `-Resolve` wisely.

 To make DNS resolution versatile and reusable, it is performed by a separate cmdlet named `Resolve-HostNameProperty`.
 You can use this command separately to resolve any IP address in any list of objects.